JustinhSE/BioStats/README.md

 Import a CSV file of records of people including their sex, age, height in inches, and weight in pounds.
-📝 Within this CSV you are able to: o Add a Person o Remove a Person o Get Info on a Person o Print a Table o Save to a new CSV File
+📝 Within this CSV you are able to:
+- Add a Person
+- Remove a Person
+- Get Info on a Person
+- Print a Table
+- Save to a new CSV File